 The product or service that a company offers comes under this.
 These are the most common types of cost objects as a company would want to know the cost of its output to set the price.

 Operational cost objects include objects within a company for which a company would want to find the cost.
-These may consist of process, machine, department, a group of employees, and more.
+These may include process, machine, department, a group of employees, and more.

 Assigning Direct and Indirect Costs